Groundhog Day is a cross-quarter day

 Cross-quarter days all fall approximately midway between the solstices and the equinoxes.
 Many cultures celebrate these days with traditions and holidays.
 February 2 is the year’s first cross-quarter day.
 There are three other cross-quarter days, including, in North America, the celebration of Halloween.

-Of course, the division of the year into segments is common to many cultures.
-Our ancestors were more aware of the sun’s movements across the sky than we are, since their plantings and harvests depended on it.
+The division of the year into segments is a common theme in human cultures.
+It makes sense because our ancestors were more aware of the sun’s changing movement across the sky.
+They had to be, since their plantings and harvests depended on it.

-In the ancient Celtic calendar, the year is also divided into quarter days (equinoxes and solstices) and cross-quarter days on a great neopagan wheel of the year.
-Thus, just as February 2 is marked by the celebration of Candlemas by some Christians, such as the Roman Catholics, in contemporary paganism, this day is called Imbolc and is considered a traditional time for initiations.
+In the Celtic calendar, the year is also divided into quarter days (equinoxes and solstices) and cross-quarter days on a great neo-pagan wheel of the year.
+So, just as February 2 is marked by the celebration of Candlemas by some Christians, such as the Roman Catholics, in contemporary paganism this day is called Imbolc and is considered a traditional time for initiations.

 The celebration of Groundhog Day came to America along with immigrants from Great Britain and Germany.
 The tradition can be traced to early Christians in Europe, when a hedgehog was said to look for his shadow on Candlemas Day.

-In Germany it used to be said: A shepherd would rather see a wolf enter his stable on Candlemas Day than see the sun shine.
-There, a badger was said to watch for his shadow.
+A shepherd would rather see a wolf enter his stable on Candlemas Day than see the sun shine.

 One final note.
 It’s supposed to be bad luck to leave your Christmas decorations up after Groundhog Day.

 Bottom line: Groundhog Day happens on February 2 every year and coincides with the year’s first cross-quarter day.